 - Professor Cheryl Dissanayake leads work on diagnosis and identification of pathways to ASD, and

-- Associate Professor Amanda Richdale is responsible for studies on ways to assist post-school students with an ASD to find a place and succeed in tertiary education.
+- Professor Amanda Richdale is responsible for studies on ways to assist post-school students with an ASD to find a place and succeed in tertiary education.